Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 Installation
 -----
-Include `Sitecore.Mvc.Contrib.sll' as part of your project or add the project as part of your solution.
+Include `Sitecore.Mvc.Contrib.dll' as part of your project or add the project as part of your solution.

 Requirements
 ----